Viki-coding/Dungarvan-Health-Clinic/README.md

 5. Copy 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

 ### Acknowledging Contributions & Credits
 We followed along the CI instruction videos for the 'Love Running' site and created the basis of our site going through it step by step.
-We researched and copied the code for the 'Meet the Team' cards showing our healthcare professionals from W3 schools website.
+We researched and got inspiration using the code for the 'Meet the Team' cards showing our healthcare professionals from W3 schools website, we then amended it fit in with our site.

 We got help with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutors, Ray, Gemma, Roo and Alan for their expertise and ability to explain some of the 'challenges' we encountered.
-Thanks our very supportive and positive facilitator Laura Maycock and my Kiwi mentor Dick Vlaanderen.
+Thanks to our very supportive and positive facilitator Laura Maycock and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

 **CONTENT**